r3n4ive/ctf-wp/0ctf17-Baby-Heap-2017/README.md

 ## reverse

 It is a standard, baby heap elf.
 We can malloc a content buffer and set the buffer's size through inputting 1，while we can set the size of inputs if we choose 2 to fill the buffer content.
-If malloc $x$ and input $y$ ($x < y$), the heap buffer will be overflowed.
+If malloc `x` and input `y,(x < y)`, the heap buffer will be overflowed.

 ```c
 struct MemItem